josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🥀_bella_ciao.md

 ## ⚠️ How Modern Usage Is Misread

 > E le genti che passeranno,
-> Mi diranno: "Che bel fior".
+> Mi diranno: "Che bel fior!"
 >
 > *And all those who shall pass,*
-> *Will tell you "what a beautiful flower".*
+> *Will tell you "What a beautiful flower!"*

 Institutions often react to *Bella Ciao* as if:
 - it signals imminent violence,